-Suppose a capacitor is connected across a battery through a switch.
-When switch is ON, i.e. t = 0+, a certain value of current will flow through this capacitor.
+When the switch is ON, i.e., at t = +0, a current will start flowing through this capacitor.
 After a certain time (i.e. charging time) capacitor never allow current to flow through it further.
-It is because of maximum number of charges are accumulated on both surfaces and capacitor acts as a battery which has positive end connected to the positive end of the battery and negative end connected to the negative end of the battery with the same potency.
+It is because of the maximum charges is accumulated on both plates and capacitor acts as a source which has a positive end connected to the positive end of the battery and has a negative end connected to the negative end of the battery with the same potency.

-But at the negative half of this applied AC voltage, plate I gets negative charges and plate II positive charges.
-And so on.
-There is no flow of electron between these two plates as they change their polarity with the change of source polarity.
+But at the negative half of this applied AC voltage, plate-I gets a negative charge and plate-II positive charge.
+There is no flow of electrons between these two plates due to dielectric placed between the plates but they change their polarity with the change of source polarity.
 The capacitor plates get charged and discharged alternatively by the AC.